fenrirx22/spring-basics/presentation/PITCHME.md

 ##### The primary goals of Spring Boot are:

-* <span style="font-size: medium; color: orange;">To provide a radically faster and widely accessible ‘getting started’ experience for all Spring development</span>
+* <span style="font-size: large; color: orange;">To provide a radically faster and widely accessible ‘getting started’ experience for all Spring development</span>
-* <span style="font-size: medium; color: orange;">To provide a range of non-functional features that are common to large classes of projects (e.g. embedded servers, security, metrics, health checks, externalized configuration)
+* <span style="font-size: large; color: orange;">To provide a range of non-functional features that are common to large classes of projects (e.g. embedded servers, security, metrics, health checks, externalized configuration)
 </span>

 ---

 ### Starting new project

----?image=presentation/assets/springstart.png
+---?image=presentation/assets/springstart.png&size=contain

 ---
 ```kotlin